Laws on kidnapping and Abduction

 Kidnapping means stealing of a person from one place to another against his/her will under circumstances in which the person is not allowed to move freely.
 The capture usually involves criminal acts such as holding the person for sadistic abuse, ransom, reward, sexual or rape.
 The crime of unlawfully carrying away the person by fraud or force and detaining the person against his/her will is difficult to define with precision because it differs from jurisdiction to jurisdiction.

-According to Section 363 in the Indian Penal code, 1860, whoever kidnaps any person from India or from lawful guardianship, shall be punished with imprisonment that can extend up to seven years, and shall also be liable to fine.
-Where the kidnapping is done for the purposes of begging then it shall be punishable with imprisonment, which may extend to ten years, and shall also be liable to fine.
+The punishment for kidnapping is now found in Section 137(2) of the BNS, 2023 (formerly Section 363 IPC, 1860): whoever kidnaps any person from India or from lawful guardianship shall be punished with imprisonment that can extend up to seven years, and shall also be liable to fine.
+Where the kidnapping is done for the purposes of begging it is dealt with separately and attracts a higher punishment of imprisonment which may extend to ten years, along with a fine.